stateofca/opencred/README.md

         - name: email
           path: userEmail
 ```

+`redirectUri` may be a single URL string or a list of URLs when multiple
+callback URLs are allowed; the `redirect_uri` on `/context/login` must match one
+entry.

 This configuration will place an `email` claim in the JWT, and the value of that
 claim will be drawn from `credentialSubject.userEmail` path in the credential